|Nutritional Guidelines (per serving)|

 - 4 cloves garlic (minced)

-- 2 tbsp. lemongrass (fresh, sliced very thin)
+- 2 tablespoons lemongrass (fresh; sliced very thin)

-Once your tofu is well-pressed, sauté the tofu in peanut or canola oil until lightly golden, about 5 minutes.
+In a wok or large skillet, sauté the pressed tofu in peanut oil until lightly golden, about 5 minutes.

-Add the green beans, carrots, broccoli, red and green bell peppers and chilies, and stir-fry for a few more minutes, until veggies are cooked.
+Add the green beans, carrots, broccoli, red and green bell peppers, and chile pepper.
+Stir-fry for a few more minutes, until veggies are cooked.

 Add the garlic and lemongrass and cook for another minute or two, stirring well.

-Serve over plain white or brown steamed rice if you'd like.
+Serve over plain white or brown steamed rice.
 Enjoy!